Learn about Live Design's various awards programs and their previous winners and nominees.

 Established and sponsored by Live Design/LDI, the Rising Star Award recognizes excellence and artistic achievement in the areas of scenic, lighting, sound, and projection design, or the convergence of these design disciplines.
 The award is given at the beginning of a career to a young designer in their first four years of professional (non-academic) work, following the completion of their highest degree and presented at USITT Conference & Stage Expo.

 Each year, a panel of prestigious designers, programmers, and engineers awards several new products in the Lighting, Video/Projection, and Sound sectors.
-The 2018-19 Products of the Year will be announced soon.

 For ten years from 2007-2017, the Excellence In Live Design Awards honored outstanding achievement in design for projects in Architainment/Installation, Concerts, Corporate Events, Live For Broadcast, Theatre Production, Venues (Club or Lounge), and Venues (Theatre or Performance).
 One winner in each category was chosen via online voting by Live Design readers.